 | 2017–FY25 Total | $393,700,000 | Aggregated appropriations for Cottonwood Canyons improvements (incl. gondola EIS/studies); funded by food/fuel taxes—much spent on planning/legal, but no detailed breakdown available. |

-| Projected by 2031 (Canyon Fund) | Undisclosed (Revenue Bond) | Expected accumulation in CCTIF for final gondola construction—stop this waste before more is committed! |
+| Projected by 2031 (Canyon Fund) | Undisclosed (Revenue Bond) | Note revenue bonds could add $1B+ debt, vs. buses' no-bond scalability.
+Expected accumulation in CCTIF for final gondola construction. |

 The Utah Legislature has appropriated $393.7 million from 2017 to FY25 for Cottonwood Canyons transportation improvements (including gondola planning/EIS), primarily from increased taxes on food and fuel.